sainath-murugan/management_system-webapp-/README.md

 DEFAULT_FILE_STORAGE = "webapp.storage_backends.PublicMediaStorage"
 ```
 # Deployment in Heroku
- I have deployed the app in heroku and the app is in live so anyone can view it.
+ I have deployed the app in heroku
- You can also register your id [here](https://sainathmanagement.herokuapp.com/register)

  # Specification of website
   In this website the admin can manage the orders of the customer.
 The admin page has many specification such as update, delete the customer's order.